solid/team/CONTRIBUTING.md

 the [chapter on decisions in W3C Process Document](https://www.w3.org/Consortium/Process/#decisions).

 The team attempts to resolve issues through dialog.
-Individuals who disagree strongly with a decision should register with the leader any formal objections.
+Individuals who disagree strongly with a decision should register any formal objections with the leader.

 Any substantive issues that can't be resolved through reaching consensus through technical discussions and compromise must go through a vote, and the results must be public.
 Decisions may be made during [meetings](./meetings)